Fort Lauderdale Pedestrian Accident Lawyer

 Help With Pedestrian Accidents in Fort Lauderdale

-If you or a loved one has been hurt in a Fort Lauderdale pedestrian accident, call Rosen Injury Law at 954-787-1500 for a free consultation and immediate assistance getting the medical care and compensation you need.
+If you or a loved one has been hurt in a Fort Lauderdale pedestrian accident, call Rosen Injury Law, P.A. at 954-787-1500 for a free consultation and immediate assistance getting the medical care and compensation you need.